hooman650/BioSigKit/README.md

 2. Unzip the downloaded package and simply run "RunBioSigKit.m".

-3. See the instrcutions bellow for further details:
+3. See the instructions bellow for further details:

 BioSigKit might be used either from the command line or its Graphical User Interface (GUI).
 ## Command Line :